 The question of surname of a child of a married couple did not come before the New Jersey higher courts until a January, 2012 decision.
 In legal terms, this is an extremely new decision and time will tell how it is interpreted and applied by lower courts.
 This case removed any presumption in favor of the parent with sole legal, or exercising physical, custody.
 That factor is simply not considered with children of a married or previously married couple.

 This 2012 case also indicated that any custody agreement or order between married, or formerly married, parents that addresses the issue of surname must be considered.
 Now, “consideration” does not a guarantee that the court will stick to any agreed terms, but it speaks in favor of a stronger argument that agreement terms might be upheld.

 There are several different methods by which a name change can be legally made.
 For every method, the courts apply the same standards and factors.
 In principle, the result will be the same whether you bring the name change under the name change statute, if you bring the action in Family Court on its own or whether you choose to address it as part of your custody or divorce action.
 The important part of your action is that you have representation by experienced and knowledgeable counsel.

-If you need to discuss last name change for a child in NJ, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss last name change for a child in NJ, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.